jakzale/XTeamDebuggingSample/README.md

 ```

 ## Step 5: Testing the Fix (Red)
-Before updating the configuration we need to make sure that indeed the fix we
+Before updating the configuration, we make sure that the fix we implemented will
-implemented will throw an exception for the current, incorrect configuration.
+throw an exception for the current, incorrect configuration.

-We stop the function host, build everything, start the function host again, and
+We re-build everything, restart the function host.
+If the build command fails
+due to a locked dll file, we need to stop function host before building.
+After
-make another `curl` request to the `/api/sample` endpoint:
+all of that, we make another `curl` request to the `/api/sample` endpoint:

 ``` sh
 $ curl localhost:7071/api/sample
 ```

-After making the request, we check the function host output to see that indeed
+After making the request, we check that the function host output to see that the
-the static constructor for `SampleTrigger` threw an exception:
+static constructor for `SampleTrigger` threw an exception:

 ```
 A ScriptHost error has occurred